msjimc/circularMT/Guide/README.md

 <hr />

-## Changing a feature's colour

-Initially, the colours of each type of feature is based on the order in which the feature types first occur in the file, to make a nicer display, it is possible to change the colour of a feature type or specific subset of features by pressing the ```Adjust``` button to the right of the ```Adjust colour scheme``` label (see blue box in Figure 21).
-This will display the ```Adjust feature colours``` dialog form that allows the selection of the features to change and their new colour (Figure 21).
+## Drawing smaller features last

+The genes on the mitochondrial genome are very tightly packed with some sequences over lapping.
+This may result in smaller features such as tRNAs being obscured by larger gene sequences.
+To reduce the affect of this, by default, features longer than 150 bp are drawn first and then any smaller features are draw over them.
+Unchecking the ```Draw smaller features last``` option will cause the features to be drawn in the order the feature types are listed in the check box list in the top right of the interface, with each feature in the set drawn in their positional order.
+Figure 21 shows the affect on trnl2(taa) sequence (this was not drawn using the human mitochondrial used in the rest of the images in this guide) when the option is turned off (A) and turned on (B).

 ![Figure 21](images/figure21.jpg)

-Figure 21: The ```Adjust feature colours``` dialog box allows the colour of the features to be changed.
+Figure 21
 <hr />

-The ```Adjust feature colours``` dialog box consists of a drop down list of the different types of features and a text box that is disabled when the dialog box appears.
-To select a feature, first select the type of feature from the drop down list (see blue box in Figure 22).
+## Changing a feature's colour

+Initially, the colours of each type of feature is based on the order in which the feature types first occur in the file, to make a nicer display, it is possible to change the colour of a feature type or specific subset of features by pressing the ```Adjust``` button to the right of the ```Adjust colour scheme``` label (see blue box in Figure 22).
+This will display the ```Adjust feature colours``` dialog form that allows the selection of the features to change and their new colour (Figure 22).

 ![Figure 22](images/figure22.jpg)

-Figure 22
+Figure 22: The ```Adjust feature colours``` dialog box allows the colour of the features to be changed.

 <hr />

-Once a feature type has been selected the text box will be active, initially all the features of the chosen type will be selected and their names will appear in a list below the text box (see blue box in Figure 23).
-Typing the name of the feature in the now active text box, will reduce the list of selected items to those whose name starts with the entered text (not case sensitive).
-For instance in Figure 23, the CDS feature type was selected and 'ND' has been entered and so only the CDS features ***ND1***, ***ND2***, ***ND3***, ***ND4***, ***ND4L***, ***ND5*** and ***ND6*** are selected.
+The ```Adjust feature colours``` dialog box consists of a drop down list of the different types of features and a text box that is disabled when the dialog box appears.
+To select a feature, first select the type of feature from the drop down list (see blue box in Figure 23).

 ![Figure 23](images/figure23.jpg)